-- (a) Any licensee, registrant, applicant for a license or a certificate of registration, employee of a licensee, registration holder or applicant; or any contractor (including a supplier or consultant), subcontractor, employee of a contractor or subcontractor or subcontractor of any licensee or certificate of registration holder or applicant for a license or registration, who knowingly provides to any licensee, registration holder, applicant, contractor or subcontractor, any components, equipment, materials, or other goods or services that relate to a licensee, registration holder, or applicant, or applicant, may not: - 1.
+- (a) Any licensee, registrant, applicant for a license or a certificate of registration, employee of a licensee, registration holder or applicant; or any contractor (including a supplier or consultant), subcontractor, employee of a contractor or subcontractor or subcontractor of any licensee or certificate of registration holder or applicant for a license or registration, who knowingly provides to any licensee, registration holder, applicant, contractor or subcontractor, any components, equipment, materials, or other goods or services that relate to a licensee's, registration holder's, or applicant's activities in these Rules, may not: - 1.
 Engage in deliberate misconduct that causes or would have caused, if not detected, a licensee, registrant, or applicant to be in violation of any rule, or order; or any term, condition, or limitation of any license or registration issued by the Agency; or - 2.
-Deliberately submit to the Agency, a licensee, registrant, an applicant, or a licensee, registrant, or a plicant, or a submitting the information knows to be incomplete or inaccurate in some respect material to the Agency.
+Deliberately submit to the Agency, a licensee, registrant, an applicant, or a licensee's, registrant's, or applicant's contractor or subcontractor, information that the person submitting the information knows to be incomplete or inaccurate in some respect material to the Agency.

-- (b) A person who violates paragraphs (a)1. or (a)2. of this rule will be subject to enforcement in accordance with procedures in Rule 420-3-26-.13. - (c) For the purposes of paragraph (a)1. of this rule, deliberate misconduct by a person means an intentional act or omission that the person knows: - 1.
+(b) A person who violates paragraphs (a)1. or (a)2. of this rule will be subject to enforcement in accordance with procedures in Rule 420-3-26-.13.

+- (c) For the purposes of paragraph (a)1. of this rule, deliberate misconduct by a person means an intentional act or omission that the person knows: - 1.
 Would cause a licensee, registrant, or applicant to be in violation of any rule or order; or any term, condition, or limitation, of any license or registration issued by the Agency. - 2.
-Constitutes a violation of a requirement, procedure, instruction, contract, purchase order, or policy of a licensee, registrant, applicant, contractor, or subcontractor. - (12) Communications.
-All communications and reports concerning these rules, and applications filed thereunder, should be addressed to the Agency at its mailing address as follows:
+Constitutes a violation of a requirement, procedure, instruction, contract, purchase order, or policy of a licensee, registrant, applicant, contractor, or subcontractor.